jneem/blog/content/posts/linesweeper/index.md

 it *must* say "close".
 Within the b region, it can say either "right" or "close", and below b it *must* say "right".

-Using this approximate pair-wise comparison, we build a sweep line algorithm that guarantees approximate ordering: whenever curve A is definitely to the left of curve B according to our approximate comparison then it should precede B in the sweep line.
+A brief interlude here, to elaborate on why I consider this algorithm correct "by design" and how that differs from being correct by trying really hard to handle all corner cases: once we have the comparison guarantees above, all of the fuzziness and rounding in the floating point calculations is gone from the algorithm.
+We have our ternary categorization ("left", "right", or "close") and the rest of the algorithm's logic is based on these discrete categories.
+I think this separation of concerns makes it easier to get things right, and also to test that they're right.

+Back from the interlude, we use this approximate pair-wise comparison to build a sweep line algorithm that guarantees approximate ordering: whenever curve A is definitely to the left of curve B according to our approximate comparison then it should precede B in the sweep line.
 There are a few tricky parts to the sweep line algorithm, because

 - we need the ordering guarantees to hold for *all* pairs of curves in the sweep line, not just adjacent pairs of curves; and